Dre Campbell Farm

 Let the mixture sit for at least a day.
 Finally, strain it and put it in a spray bottle for application.

-The unpleasant smell and taste of the solution will clear out the beetles.
+The unpleasant smell and taste of the solution will keep the beetles at bay.

 Cucumber beetle eggs are easy to spot on your garden plants; however, removing them is crucial.